nicolasthy/nicolasthy.github.io/_posts/2016-03-11-spina-rails-cms-part-3.markdown

 [Here is the list of all the methods you can use to navigate your tree.](https://github.com/stefankroes/ancestry#navigating-your-tree)

-To get the full code for this theme you can go and download the sources here _(not yet uploaded)_ !
+To get the full code for this theme you can go and [download the sources here](https://github.com/nicolasthy/Spina-Butane-Theme) !

 ### Bonus: Creating a breadcrumb